r3zakalhor/Post-Duplication-Fate-Framework/README.md

 #### To run a simulation in aevol we need to do following steps:

  ##### A) We need to prepare a param.in file that contains aevol simulation parameters (such as mutation rates, BACKUP_STEP, Target function/fitness funcations/environment).
 A list of parameter files according to environments are available in "Simulation/param files/".
 Also, we might need a preevolved genome as initial genome.
 A list of initial genomes (wildtypes) are available in "Simulation/wildtypes/".
-To prepare a simulation, place a param file, a wildtype and CentralizedFateClassifier file in CentralizedFateClassifier directory to a new directory "Edited Aevol/examples/new simulation".
+To create a simulation, place a param file, a wildtype and CentralizedFateClassifier file in CentralizedFateClassifier directory to a new directory "Edited Aevol/examples/new simulation".

  ##### B) Second, run following command to create a simulation:   ../../build/bin/aevol_create
     An alternative option that we often use (and that proved efficient) is to generate Wild-Types on long evolutions (typically 10 million generations) and then to initialize all the experiments from these WTs.